Examples

 end

-Again, we define two constructors, which will be convenient for sampling parameters from the prior during training and assessment, and for performing parametric bootstrap sampling when making inferences from observed data:
+Again, we define two constructors, which will be convenient for sampling parameters from the prior during training and assessment, and for parametric bootstrap sampling when making inferences from observed data:

 function sample(K::Integer)